 If you have varicose veins due to venous stasis, you should consider the various removal options.
 Removing your varicose veins can help eliminate some of the pain and swelling that may result from venous stasis.

 Venous stasis can lead to problems that can interfere with your daily life and drastically affect the appearance of your legs.
 The good news is, you don’t have to suffer.
-The experienced doctors at The Kimmel Institute in Florida understand how vein issues can affect your life and know which treatments can help solve the problem.
+The experienced doctor at The Kimmel Institute in Florida understands how vein issues can affect your life and know which treatments can help solve the problem.
 If you live in the West Palm Beach, Boca Raton, or Fort Lauderdale areas, our South Florida team is ready to help.
 Our experienced vein specialist will assess your condition and discuss all possible treatment options.
 Call us at (561)948-5560 today to schedule an appointment.